-To celebrate the launch of Pony Studios, a revolutionary new hair education space in Oakland, California, Michael had a chat with Pony founder and owner and Bumble and bumble alum Corinna Hernandez to talk about her story, her career thus far, and her vision for her new space.
+To celebrate the launch of Pony Studios, a revolutionary new hair education space in Oakland, California, Michael had a chat with Pony founder, owner, and Bumble and bumble alum Corinna Hernandez to talk about her story, her career thus far, and her vision for her new space.

 MG: So, how are you?
 Are you excited?
 Did the launch weekend go well?
 C: The class was good.
 It went very well, we got really great feedback, and we only had a few minor audio/visual hiccups.